ovsleep/bootstrap-switch/README.md

 # Angular 2 Bootstrap Switch

 This is a Angular 2 Component to add a switch like input.
-It's basically an import for this: [Bootstrap-Switch](http://www.bootstrap-switch.org/).
+It's basically an Angular 2 port for this: [Bootstrap-Switch](http://www.bootstrap-switch.org/).

 ### Installation